 When you begin your salary negotiation, be sure to reiterate why you’ll be a valuable employee and consider using the above factors to justify your desired salary.

 As you’re developing negotiation notes, it might be helpful to answer the following question as a framework for your conversation: Why do you feel you deserve a higher salary than the one the employer is offering?
-Be sure to put together a few talking points before you contact the employer and be as specific as possible.
+Put together a few talking points before you contact the employer and be as specific as possible.
 Those details might include information like:

-- Years of industry experience, particularly if you have more experience than the employer stated as a requirement.
+Years of industry experience, particularly if you have more experience than the employer stated as a minimum requirement.

 Practicing your talking points can help you gain confidence and identify areas of improvement.
 The best way to practice would be in front of a trusted friend or colleague that can provide helpful feedback.
 Alternatively, you can try recording your conversation on a camera or speaking in front of a mirror.